Kristina01111000/Drws_site/README.md

 - Add the new license key for peepso
 -

-make a pdf for Basit showing the equations and the edits
+make a pdf for Basit showing the equations and the edits -> done, sent to Dr w